-Demi Lovato Update; Drug Dealer Tells ‘TMZ’ She Knew ‘Risks’ Of Taking ‘After Market’ Pills
+Demi Lovato Update: Drug Dealer Tells ‘TMZ’ She Knew ‘Risks’ Of Taking ‘After Market’ Pills

 A report by Entertainment Tonight suggested that Demi Lovato was “stressed out” and “overworked” before her overdose occurred.

 A source close to Lovato allegedly told Entertainment Tonight that the “Tell Me You Love Me” singer’s downward spiral began in the spring of 2018.
-“She pushed away everyone that tried to call her out or help her including sober coaches, friends, and management,” the source said to ET.

-“She pushed away everyone that tried to call her out or help her including sober coaches, friends, and management,” the source said to ET.

 “The trouble is that Demi has been more successful than ever, and everyone wants a piece.
 It becomes this perfect storm.
-She pushed away all the people who are there to protect her,” the source continued.
+She pushed away all the people who are there to protect her,” the source said to ET.

 Prior to her overdose, Lovato addressed rumors that she had fallen off the wagon with her latest release “Sober,” explaining that she had relapsed into addiction after recently celebrating six years of sobriety.